Pupils and The Curriculum

 • We follow the Leeds Agreed syllabus for RE

-• Other non-core subjects are woven into the curriculum through topics based upon the skills identified as essential for mastery and understanding in that subject
+• Other non-core subjects are woven into the curriculum through topics based upon the skills identified as essential for mastery and understanding in that subject.
+Each half term a book or author underpinning the half term of learning.

 • Science, PE, RE, Computing and MFL are taught as stand-alone subjects